 In far northern Utah, just east of Logan, you will find Beaver Mountain.
 Beaver is a family-owned establishment where adult lift tickets are still just $50.
 You don’t have to sacrifice terrain or snowfall to score these prices.
 Beaver receives over 400 inches of snowfall per year and has some of the most consistent fall line ski runs in the state.
 Did I mention you almost never wait in a lift line at Beaver?
 Every year I have powder days there where I feel like I’m the only one on the mountain.

-Also up north, just over an hour from the SLC Airport, you will find Powder Mountain.
+Also up north, just over an hour from Salt Lake City International Airport, you will find Powder Mountain in the Ogden Valley.
 "PowMow" as the locals call it, is one of the largest resorts by acreage in North America.
 You could spend several days skiing there and still feel like there are large portions of the mountain you have yet to see.
 Powder Mountain is committed to "preserving the powder," which means they cap lift ticket sales and season passes to ensure that you never have to wait in lift lines.
 Powder Mountain is my go-to spot to score untracked lines days after a storm.

-South of Salt Lake City, you can find Sundance Mountain Resort.
+South of Salt Lake City in Provo, you can find Sundance Mountain Resort.
 Sundance is tucked up behind Mt.
 Timpanogos and offers some of the best alpine views in the state.
-It’s also owned by Hollywood icon, Robert Redford, who has been known to grace the slopes from time to time.
+It was founded by Hollywood icon, Robert Redford, who graces the slopes from time to time.

 Even farther south, you can find Eagle Point in the Tushar Mountains of Central Utah.
 Eagle Point is far from any metropolitan area, which means that crowds are never a concern.
 Eagle Point also closes to the public during midweek, which means that any snow that falls from Monday afternoon until Friday morning will be there for the taking.
 "Powder Fridays" have become a tradition as it’s often worth the 2.5-hour drive from SLC to score untracked snow without competition.